jlduan/fba/docs/_build/html/_sources/tutorials/cell_surface_protein_labeling/PRJNA393315/tutorial.rst.txt

        -f feature_barcodes.tsv \
        --output_directory qc

-This library is constructed using Chromium Single Cell 3' Reagent Kits (v2 Chemistry).
-The first 16 bases are cell barcodes and the following 9 bases are UMIs (Read 1 length is 25).
-Based on the base content plot, the GC content of cell barcodes are quite even.
-The UMIs are slightly G enriched.
+This library was constructed using the Chromium Single Cell 3' Reagent Kits (v2 Chemistry).
+The first 16 bases represent cell barcodes and the next 9 bases are UMIs (Read 1 has a length of 25).
+The base content plot shows that the GC content of cell barcodes is evenly distributed.
+Additionally, the UMIs are slightly enriched in G.

 .. image:: Pyplot_read1_per_base_seq_content.webp
    :width: 360px